konan8205/note/shared-library/cpp-compatibility.md

 userspace code are referred to as *userspace functions*.

 Let us have *L* library that we’re going to alternate and get *L'* library, the new version.
-Then, *L'* will be binary compatible with L, if all following rules
+Then, *L'* will be binary compatible with *L*, if all following rules
 apply:

 1. **any userspace function with *external linkage* shall retain its external**